 Environmental causes include eating the wrong foods for the climate or season, as well as eating foods polluted with toxins.

-A: There are three types of toxins.
-One, called ama in ayurveda, is the sticky, foul-smelling waste product of improper digestion.
+There are three types of toxins in Ayurveda.
+Ama is the sticky, foul-smelling waste product of improper digestion.
 Ama settles first in the digestive tract and, if it continues to accumulate, mixes with the rasa (nutritive fluid) and travels throughout the body, settling in weak areas.
 Ama is caused by a dull, slow digestion or by eating foods that are too heavy and difficult to digest, such as packaged, frozen, canned, fried, fatty, or leftover foods.

 The second type of toxin is called amavisha, and it is a more reactive, dangerous type of ama.
 Amavisha is created when ama is present for a very long time and is not flushed from the system.
 When amavisha starts to spread throughout the body, it can mix with the dhatus (body tissues) and the malas (waste products).